qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_containers.rst

 (see :ref:`modify-field`), it is possible to obtain an opaque container which avoids the conversion and allows for direct modification of elements.

+Getters returning references can also be modified to return opaque containers.
+This is done by modifying the return type to the name of the opaque container (see :ref:`replace-type`).

 The table below lists the functions supported for opaque sequence containers besides the sequence protocol (element access via index and ``len()``).
 Both the STL and the Qt naming convention (which resembles Python's) are supported: